mars-sim/mars-sim/README.md

 VPs of the resources in exchanged would be computed in each trading session.

-## Tasks and Missions
+## Jobs and Missions
 Settlers spend much of their time learning to "live off the land".
-They engage in maintenance, ensuring life support resources are well balanced, growing crops in greenhouses, making secondary food products, and manufacturing needed parts and equipment in workshops.
+Assigning meaningful [jobs](https://github.com/mars-sim/mars-sim/wiki/Jobs) to the settlers are vital to the health of the economy of the settlements.
+Settlers engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are well balanced, growing crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops.

-Settlers will also go out on field missions to explore and study surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements.
-They may even decide to migrate from one settlment to another.
+Settlers will also go out on field [Missions](https://github.com/mars-sim/mars-sim/wiki/Missions) to explore and study the surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements, etc. They may even decide to migrate from one settlement to another.

 ## Reliability and Malfunctions
 The perils of living on Mars are very real.
-There are close to 30 types of malfunctions that can strike.
+There are close to 30 types of [Malfunctions](https://github.com/mars-sim/mars-sim/wiki/Field-Reliability-and-Malfunctions) that can strike.
 The failure rate, the Mean Time Between Failure (MTBF) and the reliability of parts are tracked real-time and updated dynamically based on field available data during the simulation.

 ## Summary